USTVnowProjects/ustvnow-roku-channel/README.md

   - For a Windows PC you will need to download and run `rokuloader-windows-amd64.exe`
   - Once downloaded, you will run the application from the directory it resides:
     - Example: `C:\tmp>rokuloader-windows-amd64.exe -password 1234 -target 192.168.1.22`
+  - If successful, return to your Roku device and open the `USTVnow (dev)` channel

 ```
 Usage of rokuloader: